 - Offensive or rude conduct toward a student, employee, or any person.

-- Attendance: Employees are expected to arrive at work on time, as scheduled and return from breaks promptly.
-Advance notification should be given to the Supervisor when the employee expects to be absent or tardy.
-Arapahoe Community College recognizes the need for flexibility for Faculty with regard to their varied work schedules.
-However, Faculty are expected to meet classes and office hours as specified in their individual schedules.
-Faculty will also provide as much advance notice as possible to their supervisors and students if they are unable to meet their classes and/or office hours.
-The following are examples of attendance misconduct which are subject to corrective action; repeated offenses could lead to further disciplinary action up to and including termination:
+- Attendance.
+Employees are expected to arrive at work on time, as scheduled and return from breaks promptly.
+Advance notification shall be given to the supervisor when the employee expects to be absent or tardy.
+ACC recognizes the need for flexibility for faculty with regard to their varied work schedules.
+However, faculty are expected to meet classes and office hours as specified in their individual schedules.
+Faculty shall also provide as much advance notice as possible to their supervisors and students if they are unable to meet their classes and/or office hours.
+The following are examples of attendance misconduct which are subject to personnel action:

 - Unexcused or excessive tardiness;